 Tas is a complete solution for the thermal simulation of a building and a comprehensive tool for modelling HVAC and systems using it’s graphical and component based analysis.
 Tas is a powerful design tool in the optimisation of a buildings environmental, energy, and comfort performance.
-Tas has a two-way link to EnergyPlus and EnergyPlus based tool via IDF, and can also import gbXML and INP from 3rd party programs.
-There are also customisable report generation facilities.
+Tas has a two-way link to EnergyPlus and EnergyPlus based tools via IDF, and can also import gbXML and INP from 3rd party programs.
+There are also customizable report generation facilities.

 Tas is accessible through its fully open API.
 This enables users to create automated worksflows, for example, quick parametric simulations to be carried out, The automation interface (VB.NET, C#, VBA) allows you to make custom changes, such as: manipulating model inputs, creating new geometry, import/export data, simulate files, extract results data etc. from any application within Tas.

-Tas simulations are multicore enabled, allowing users to simulate multiple buildings at the same time such as your Appendix G ASHRAE 90.1 Proposed and 4 Baseline buildings all at the same time or your UK building regulations Actual, Notional, and Reference buildings.
+Tas simulations are multicore enabled, allowing users to simulate multiple buildings at the same time.
+Meaning Appendix G ASHRAE 90.1 Proposed and 4 Baseline buildings can all be simulated at the same time or your UK building regulations Actual, Notional, and Reference buildings.
 The Climate Based Daylight Modeling feature of Tas is also multi-core enabled, however it also allows the CBDM simulation to be run across multiple computers on the same network using peer-to-peer technology, leveraging the processing capabilities of multiple machines at the same time for fast simulation.

-The Tas suite also comes with a host of utilities for regulatory analysis (UK Building Regulations Studio, ASHRAE 90.1 Studio etc.).
+Tas also comes with a host of utilities for regulatory analysis (UK Building Regulations Studio, ASHRAE 90.1 Studio etc.).
 Along with the regulatory studios Tas includes utilities for natural ventilation turrets, sun pipes, phase change materials amongst others.
 HVAC manufacturer data is also available in Tas Systems and can easily be incorporated.

 Tas includes the following applications: